Philosophy & FAQ’s

 6. Why should people vote for you?

-I am asking for your vote, because I have the education, professional experience, heart and desire to serve the people of the Quapaw Nation.
+I am asking for your vote to reelect me as the Business Committee Secretary Treasurer, because I have the education, professional experience, heart and desire to serve the people of the Quapaw Nation.

 My education includes the following: